mendezVKI/MODULO/README.md

 The pre-prints of these articles are available from my RG page: https://www.researchgate.net/profile/Miguel_Mendez5

 Currently, this folder contains four exercises in Matlab.
-These include 1D and 2D cases, both scalar and vectorial quantities.
+These include 1D and 2D cases with both scalar and vectorial quantities.
 An example of processing on video sequences is currently in preparation.

 All the codes so far assume that the dataset is equally spaced both in space (i.e. along a Cartesian grid) and in time.